7.125-inch open length

 |Kershaw Blur||$$||Sandvik 14C28N||5/5|

 The Paramilitary 2 is one of Spyderco’s best selling knives.
 In fact, the Paramilitary 2 has sold so well for Spyderco that they started manufacturing the model in multiple blade colors, handle colors, and blade steels.
 The Paramilitary 2 has a 3.44 inch blade and the most popular version of the knife is sold with S30V stainless steel.
 However, the knife is also made in S110V and S35VN for the specialized versions.
 The most popular version has a G10 handle.
 One really cool thing about the Paramilitary 2 is the locking mechanism.
 Spyderco calls it a Compression Lock.
 Essentially, it is a liner lock that is located on the top of the knife.
 While I personally prefer the Delica 4, many consider the Paramilitary 2 to be the best EDC folding knife ever made.
+Folding Knife Reviews only reviews the top knives for every day carry.
 The handle is 4.81 inches long, which allows for a full grip, and also allows you to choke up on the knife due to the the small quarter-circle indent near the start of the blade.
 Even the weight on this blade is superb for its large size, weighing in at 3.75 oz. there are plenty of reasons why the Spyderco Paramilitary 2 is popular among the knife community.

 Another Spyderco best-seller that has made its way up the ranks in the knife community.
+It is very similar to the best edc blade of 2016.
 The Tenacious is now a well known, high quality, Chinese produced knife by Spyderco.
 Rumored to be manufactured in the same plant that makes Sanrenmu knives, the Tenacious has incredible tolerances for such a low price.
 This knife is readily available for under $50 and as long as it remains under that price, it is a deal.
 While it may not have the extreme quality standards of American produced Spyderco blades, the quality is outstanding for a Chinese produced knife.
 The Tenacious has a 3.75 inch blade, putting it perfectly into the medium sized folding knife category.
 The main downside to the Tenacious is the blade steel.
 The blade steel is 8Cr13MoV, which is a budget steel.
 The steel is soft and will need touch ups every now and then.
 The liner lock is close to perfect, every single Tenacious that I have had pass through my hands has never had any blade play at all.
 Overall, the Tenacious is quite impressive, especially for the price.

 The Spyderco Delica 4 in my personal opinion is the best EDC folding knife that you can buy for the money.
 I especially like the fact that Spyderco made many different handle colors.
 In fact, I actually like every single color of the Delica 4 that they produce.
 My favorite color is the brown shown in the picture below.
 The picture actually doesn’t do the knife much justice, it looks much better in hand then most of the photos I’ve seen of it.
 I also own the green version of the Delica 4, which looks very nice as well.
 Another great feature is the pocket clip.
 For this knife, it doesn’t matter if you are left or right handed, the pocket clip is a 4-way clip.
 This means that you can position the clip to be tip-up or tip-down on either the left or right side.
 Personally, I put a zip tie in the opening hole and position the clip to allow for tip-up right-hand carry.
 The zip tie allows me to wave-open this knife.
 To see a tutorial on how to do this, click here.
 The FRN handle has a bi-directional texture that allows for quite a decent grip.
 I was surprised at how well I could grip this knife, especially considering that it made out of FRN.
+That is definitely a reason why the Spyderco Delica 4 is the best edc blade of 2016.
 I am usually not a huge fan of FRN handles, but something about Spyderco’s bi-directional texturing makes it both very comfortable and very grippy even when my hands are sweaty.
 I’ve bought three Spyderco Delica 4’s myself and I still own all three because I like them so much.
 If you are on the fence about purchasing the Delica 4, I would suggest going ahead and taking the plunge.